Opetushallitus/yki/README.md

 ## Architecture

+### Job Queues

+YKI uses database backed job queues to prevent certain tasks from running more than once.
+The queues themselves are implemented using [pgqueue](https://github.com/layerware/pgqueue) and it is recommended to familiarize yourself with how this library works to understand the rest of the job queue code.

+#### `email-q`

+_Email requests_ added to this queue will be handled by the `email-queue-reader` scheduled task.

+#### `data-sync-q`

+_Data synchronization requests_ added to this queue will be handled by the `data-sync-queue-reader` scheduled task.

 ### Scheduled Tasks

 YKI uses asynchronous scheduled tasks to keep data up-to-date and for maintenance tasks.
 Job queue system is used by some tasks to prevent running the same task twice to avoid data duplication issues.